Looking to upgrade your gaming console? We look at various features of PlayStation 5 and Xbox Series X for your gaming ease

 The Final Verdict

 Our recommendation here would be to have Xbox.
 There are two reasons: its features and exclusivity over its competitor.
 Be wary of our opinion though; it’s like choosing between Microsoft and Apple.
-And for us this time the winner is Sony PlayStation, without a second thought.
+And for us this time the winner is Microsoft Xbox, without a second thought.

 Some people can’t take advantage of the console’s advanced features when they tend to play PLAYSTATION over a low-configured system.
 They also lose out on a lot by not using gaming consoles, namely HDR support, the improvements it provides to even un-optimized games make most of it through an impressive way on a console.